RF555/Machine_Learn_Project/README.md

 #### 2. Does one of the algorithms we used worked better than the others?
 If so why?

+The 2 algoritms that wored best were the Decision Tree and SVM (dropping the duration_ms property).

 #### 3. Which of the parameters of the songs can be dropped to get better classification?

 ##### Decision Tree